NASCAR Cup Series: Strictly Stock and Grand National

 In 1949, NASCAR introduced the Strictly Stock division, after sanctioning Modified and Roadster division races in 1948.
 Eight races were run on seven dirt ovals and on the Daytona Beach beach/street course.

 The first NASCAR "Strictly Stock" race was held at Charlotte Speedway on June 19, 1949.
 Jim Roper was declared the winner of that race after Glenn Dunaway was disqualified for having altered the rear springs on his car; the first series champion was Red Byron.
 The division was renamed "Grand National" for the 1950 season, reflecting NASCAR's intent to make the sport more professional and prestigious.
 It retained this name until 1971.
 The 1949 Strictly Stock season is regarded in NASCAR's record books as the first season of GN/Cup history.
 Martinsville Speedway is the only track on the 1949 schedule that remains on the current schedule.

 Rather than having a fixed schedule of one race per weekend with most entrants appearing at every event, the Grand National schedule has included over sixty events in some years.
-Often there are two or three races on the same weekend and occasionally two races on the same day in different states.
+Often there were two or three races on the same weekend and occasionally two races on the same day in different states.

-In the early years, most Grand National races were held on dirt-surfaced short oval tracks that ranged in lap length from under a quarter-mile to over a half-mile, or on dirt fairgrounds ovals usually ranging from a half-mile to a mile in lap length.
+In the early years, most Grand National races were held on dirt-surfaced short oval tracks that ranged in lap length from under a quarter mile to over a half mile, or on dirt fairgrounds ovals usually ranging from a half mile to a mile in lap length.
 Of the first 221 Grand National races, 198 were run on dirt tracks.
 Darlington Raceway, opened in 1950, was the first completely paved track on the circuit over 1 mi long.
 In 1959, when Daytona International Speedway was opened, the schedule still had more races on dirt racetracks than on paved ones.
 In the 1960s as superspeedways were built and old dirt tracks were paved, the number of races run on dirt tracks was reduced.

-The last NASCAR Grand National race on a dirt track (until 2021) was held on September 30, 1970, at the half-mile State Fairgrounds Speedway in Raleigh, North Carolina.
+The last NASCAR Grand National race on a dirt track (until 2021) was held on September 30, 1970, at the half mile State Fairgrounds Speedway in Raleigh, North Carolina.
 Richard Petty won that race in a Plymouth that had been sold by Petty Enterprises to Don Robertson and rented back by Petty Enterprises for the race.